cruncha-cruncha/zork1-compiler/LANG.md

 A boolean cannot be expressed literally, it only shows up as the return value of a cluster: there is no explicit 'true' or 'false' in the code.
 A (local or global) variable, or any routine, that returns type T is equivalent to type T and can be used in it's place as an argument to a cluster.

-Any handler or routine returns a NUM, zero if no explicit `RETURN` is called.
+Any handler or routine returns a NUM, value zero if no explicit `RETURN` is called.
+The clusters are as follows:

 ```
 ;"various"